 Don’t Chase Trends

 Trends in quilting come and go.
-Traditional versus modern styles.
+Traditional versus modern.
 Prints versus solids.
 Machine piecing and quilting versus handwork.
 Plus, all the hashtags for quilt-alongs make you feel like a cool kid.

 Resist the urge.
-If modern truly speaks to you, embrace being modern.
-Then, avoid taking on traditional projects unless you have a strong reason.
+If modern truly speaks to you, embrace being modern, and avoid taking on traditional projects unless you have a strong reason.
 If you’re not enjoying the project, it will feel like a chore to finish.
 We’re not here to do chores.
 We’re here to nourish our souls with creativity.

-I can’t tell you how many projects I’ve started just because I wanted to be involved in something on social media or because it was a look someone else liked.
-These projects sat in my works-in-progress pile and weighed on me like a psychological noose.
-Some I’ve let go of, while others I’ve managed to turn into something that truly makes my heart sing.
+I can’t tell you how many projects I’ve started just to be part of something on social media.
+Or because it was a look someone else liked.
+Those projects sat in my works-in-progress pile and weighed on me like a psychological noose.
+Some I’ve let go of.
+Others I’ve managed to turn into something that truly makes my heart sing.

 All I’m saying is to be yourself.
 You’ll be happier in the long run.